St. Walburg's Hospital

 st-wallburg-sams-history

 The abject poverty of the people in Nyangao is omnipresent.
 Families often do not know how to feed their children.
-So one day, little Sam came to St. Walburg`s Hospital with his parents.
-He had already been suffering from severe breathing problems for two days.
+So one day, little Sam and his parents came to the St. Walburg`s Hospital.
+He had been suffering from severe breathing problems for two days.
 His oxygen saturation was below 70%.
-For comparison: In a healthy person, no matter what age or sex, the value is usually between 95 and 100%.
-If it falls below 80%, the function of organs such as the brain and heart can be impaired - in the long run, there is a risk of cardiac or respiratory arrest.
+For comparison: in a healthy person, regardless of age or gender, the value is usually between 95 and 100%.
+If it falls below 80%, the function of organs such as the brain and heart can be impaired - in the long term, there is a risk of cardiac or respiratory arrest.

-The boy was in a very bad condition, the doctors had already written him off and thought it best to take him to the ward to die.
-If it hadn't been for a team of a German doctor and an anaesthesia nurse who insisted on having another look in the operating theatre with a laryngoscope - a kind of small mirror.
+The boy was in a very poor condition, the doctors had already written him off and thought it best to take him to the ward to die.
+Had it not been for a team consisting of a German doctor and an anesthesia nurse who insisted on having another look with a laryngoscope - a kind of small mirror - in the operating room.
 The African team agreed.
-When the little boy was asleep and stopped breathing completely, they noticed that even under high ventilation pressures, hardly any air could be forced into the two-year-old - the airways must have been blocked by a large object.
-And indeed: stuck deep in the trachea was the gnawed-off lower jaw of a rat.
+When the little boy was asleep and stopped breathing completely, they noticed that even under high ventilation pressures it was almost impossible to force air into the two-year-old - the airways must have been blocked by a large object.
+And indeed: the gnawed lower jaw of a rat was stuck deep in the windpipe.
 Complete, still with three pointed teeth.
-Because Sam's parents couldn't give him anything else to eat.
+There was nothing else Sam's parents could give him to eat.

-After the removal, two tracheotomies under inadequate conditions due to lack of material and technique, many days and hours of trepidation, renewed poor oxygen saturation, a second operation, a team that did superhuman things to give the little boy a chance to survive and heal, soon a small, smiling boy walked through St. Walburg`s Hospital.
+After the removal, two tracheotomies under inadequate conditions due to a lack of material and technology, many days and hours of anxiety, renewed poor oxygen saturation, a second operation, a team that did superhuman things to give the little boy a chance to survive and heal, a small, laughing boy was soon walking around the St. Walburg`s Hospital.
 He was discharged, leaving behind a completely exhausted but deeply relieved and happy hospital team.
-Without their tireless efforts, resourcefulness and courage, the child would not have survived.
+Without their tireless efforts, ingenuity and courage, the child would not have survived.

 A narrative based on Elena Terwilliger, Medical Assistant & Intensive Care Nurse